-Groundwater monitoring will be performed three months after completion of construction and the final site inspection (around September/October 2014) to assess the performance of the remedy.
+Groundwater monitoring was performed three months after completion of construction and the final site inspection on September 29, 2014 to assess the performance of the remedy.
 A groundwater monitoring event will be conducted and evaluated to determine if the remedy was effective in achieving remedial goals and to assess the needed monitoring frequency.
 The SMP will be modified to reflect the sampling plans, and any changes to those plans, as approved by the NYSDEC.
+Groundwater monitoring was conducted annually for years 1-5.
+An additional period of five years at 15-month intervals was added per the NYSDEC April 19, 2021, (2020) PRR acceptance letter.

 Sampling will be performed for Site groundwater monitoring wells MW-1, MW-2, MW-3, and MW-4.
 Site groundwater monitoring well locations are shown on Figure 8.

 The closest downgradient residential well will also be monitored in conjunction with the Site monitoring wells.